Varnsdorf: Administrative division

+Etymology

+The name is derived from the Middle High German given name Werinolt.
+In the oldest documents, the settlement's name was written in Latin as Vernoldi villa, meaning "Werinolt's village", but soon it was distorted to Warnsdorf.
+The Czech name is a transcription of the German name.

 Geography

 Varnsdorf is located about 31 km northeast of Děčín.
 It lies in the salient region of Šluknov Hook, on the border with Germany.

 Varnsdorf is situated in the Lusatian Highlands.
 The highest point is the hill Špičák at 544 m above sea level.
-The Mandau river flows through the town.
+The Mandau River (here called Mandava) flows through the town.

 History

 The first written mention of Varnsdorf is from 1357.
-In 1681 Varnsdorf with the whole manor was purchased by the House of Liechtenstein and it remained in their possession until 1919.
+The village was founded in the first half of the 13th century.
+In 1681, the entire Varnsdorf estate was purchased by the Liechtenstein family and it remained in their possession until 1919.

 In 1849, Old Varnsdorf merged with five municipalities and created a new municipality called Varnsdorf.
-It was the largest municipality in Austrian Empire by population without town rights.
+It was the largest municipality in the Austrian Empire by population without town rights.
 In 1868, Varnsdorf became a town.

 Prior to the end of World War I, Varnsdorf was part of Austria-Hungary.
 According to the Treaty of Saint-Germain-en-Laye, the town became part of the newly established Czechoslovakia in 1918.

 Before the Holocaust, 211 Jews lived in Varnsdorf.
-Following the end of World War II, its ethnic German population was mostly expelled to Germany.
+Following the end of World War II, most of its ethnic German population was expelled to Germany.

 In 1980, the municipality of Studánka joined Varnsdorf.